bipin-Alt/mark-sheet-generator/README.md

 🌟 Features:
 Student Details Input: Add name, class, and marks for five subjects.

 Grade Calculation: Automatically calculates grades based on percentage.

 Fail Check: Identifies and highlights subjects with marks below passing.

 Performance Feedback: Displays motivational remarks based on the grade.

 Responsive Design: Easy to use on any device with a clean and intuitive interface.

-💻 How to Use:
-Clone the repository.
-Open the index.html file in your browser.
-Enter student details and marks.
-Click "Generate" to view the marksheet